ezoerner/remove-duplicates-akka/README.md

 here to provide the sorting.

 ###Still work to do###
-I didn't take the time to properly unit test the code.
+I didn't have the time yet to properly unit test the code.
 There is a scala workspace, however, that can generate large files with random content including duplicates.